 If you have more specific needs, we will work to accommodate.
 We are continuously working to increase both our capacity and capabilities to meet market demand; as such we can cater to the needs of leaders in the industry.

 Shot peening can help to prevent fatigue cracks, corrosion, deteriorated strength and premature fatigue that can be caused by machining and form metal parts which also creates internal stress concentration.
 Peening helps to prevent crack formation and growth since typically fatigue cracks generally begin at the imperfection on the surface of the material.
 The benefits of shot peening are not only limited to being able to prevent structural weakness and cracks.
 They also extend to facilitating the building of stronger and harder components like gear cogs that have been shot peened after carburizing with a hardness level above Rockwell 60RC that can be used in fatigue and shock applications.

 Shot peening also helps to allow existing designs to function at higher stress level and enhances lubricity when used on bearing surfaces and gear teeth.
 For cosmetic requirements, shot peening is able to produce more uniformly textured surfaces for special coatings and adhesion and also helps to harden mating surfaces preventing galling and fretting.
-There different shot peening machines that can be used for different applications and on different parts with different functions depending on the end product and the reason for shot peening.
+There is a variety of different machines that can be used for different applications and on different parts with different functions depending on the end product and the reason for shot peening.

 There are also different types of parts that can be subjected to shot peening.
 However, gears have always been the main beneficiaries of the process because they typically work under stress most of the time and could benefit from harder properties.
 It is important to remember that for the best results it is important to match the right material to the right peening machine for the right reasons.

 For more information on our Shot Peening Services or any other Precision Engineering Service we provide such as , please don’t hesitate to contact us or call 02476 695959.